 We provide a complete array of preventive care because an ounce of prevention is worth more than a pound of cure.

 Studies have shown a direct link between dental health and overall health.
-We keep your mouth healthy and monitor for conditions that may occur, like oral cancer.
+We keep your mouth healthy and monitor for conditions that may occur.

-Detecting problems early is important for maintaining and saving natural teeth and preventing painful and costly dental emergencies.
+Detecting problems early is important for maintaining and saving natural teeth and preventing painful dental emergencies.
 We provide optimum cleanings and regular evaluations to monitor oral health.